Evoking the Memory by the Only ‘Spirit’ for the Prevention and Healing of Chronic Pain and Suffering

 However, despite all of the benefits of spontaneous sleep, we cannot use it for the relief of chronic pain and suffering when needed most since it cannot be brought about at will.
 The only other reliable and safe option is to put the wilful-self at rest by pulling it towards the automated-self to become in line with it.
 Indeed, this is an impossible feat to accomplish without the wonder of the Holy Quran.

-The Spirit is for Memory and Mindfulness
+The Spirit is for Reminiscing and Reminding

 Human life as per Islam entails cohesion and the amalgamation of the human parts at all levels.
 This requires not only the actual unification of the two selves within the body but also the integration of their mental and emotional orientation.
 As mentioned earlier, the human automated-self is always aware and mindful of its creator and follows His commands to the letter.
 As for the wilful-self, the Quran says that every human is born aware of the Creator as Allah has spoken to every human self directly and introduced Himself to them when we were in the nucleus state.
 During this introduction, everyone professed that Allah is their God.
 However, this awareness is later forgotten due to parental influence through the introduction of their own man-made religions.
 So unless the person makes a conscious choice at some stage of his life to recall this memory using the Spirit (the Quran), he is considered dead because the two selves are not in unity in terms of belief.